 You completed your beloved song.
 You gave it your heart and your soul.
 You struggled with it so many nights.
 Now, it has to be perfect.
 Because so many people will listen to it.
 It’s an “obligation” to hear because it is “too” good.
 So, you should work with a mixing engineer to whom you trust.

 You gave your stems and received the final mix.
-Now it’s time for the revisions, the worst part of making a song.
-You could try these steps to make your revision stage easier.
+Now it’s time for the revisions, the worst part of creating a song.
+You can try these steps to make your revision stage easier.

 It would be great to know how many revisions will be done for free before you start mix notes if you work with him/her for the first time.
 He has to tell you that before he began to mix, but maybe you missed something, or he forgot to say.
 It would be better to be clear about that.

 For example, I do three revisions for free.
 Of course, sometimes, if the client is my friend or if I know him very well, I do forth or fifth revision for free.
 But mostly, three revisions are enough for taking the song to the point that makes everyone happy.